 What’s so scary about me?
 Does this individual believe I’m a terrifying person?
 What’s so bad about me that (s)he’s fearful?

 Maybe this person meant “intimidate”?
 Or maybe that they are so overly impressed that (s)he is nervous about contacting me.
 If so, just say that.
-Please don’t say I cause you fear.
-In fact, just don’t begin with a negative.
+Please don’t say I cause you to fear.
+Even better, just don’t begin with a negative.